peopledoc/django-agnocomplete/README.rst

 Documentation
 =============

-`The full documentation is browsable on RTFD <http://django-agnocomplete.readthedocs.org/en/latest/>`_
+`The full documentation is browsable on Read the Docs <http://django-agnocomplete.readthedocs.org/en/latest/>`_

 Tests